sergiocarracedo/blog/source/_posts/vue-router-lazy-loading-and-chunking.md

 You normally use _Webpack_ for handling your app builds, by default, _Webpack_ create one file for all assets, *even CSS*.

-The first step, maybe, is separate styles from _app.js_ in they own CSS files.
+The first step, maybe, is separate styles from _app.js_ in their own CSS files.

 To do this, we'll use the _Webpack_ plugin _[MiniCssExtractPlugin](https://webpack.js.org/plugins/mini-css-extract-plugin/)_ witch we configure like this: